joe-glasgow/node-site/README.md

     bdd-tests/

-These tests are ran using Selenium and WebdriverIO.
+These tests are run using Selenium and WebdriverIO.
 This requires the hosting machine to have JDK 8 installed.

-The gulp following gulp task will install selenium and spin up tests.
+The following gulp task will install selenium and spin up tests.

     $ npm browser-test